How and Why to Upgrade the Ruby Version in Your Project

 For example, Ruby 3.2.0 was released on December 25, 2022, but you couldn’t generate a new Rails app with it on that day because Nokogiri, one of the gems that Rails depends on, didn’t support Ruby 3.2.0 yet.
 Nokogiri didn’t add support for Ruby 3.2 until January 12, 2023.

-So, if the project you’re trying to run is currently set to 2.7.0, for example, then the first thing you want to do is update it to 2.7.7, which is the latest release in the 2.7.x series as of today.
+So, if the project you’re trying to run is currently set to 2.7.0, for example, then the first thing you want to do is update it to 2.7.8, which is the latest release in the 2.7.x series.
 It makes little sense to use a version less than the latest one in a series.
 You can see the current latest versions on endoflife.date.

-Then, once your project is running on 2.7.7, I recommend starting to plan the upgrade to 3.1.3 because 2.7.x will reach EOL at the end of March.
+Then, once your project is running on 2.7.8, I recommend starting to plan the upgrade to 3.1.4 because 2.7.x reached EOL in March 2023.
 It will also likely take more time to upgrade due to the breaking changes.